keith

 In partnership with the San Diego Supercomputer Center and WIFIRE, Mindshifts on Megafire is a 6-hour design challenge hosted by UCSD’s The Design Lab.
 Participating students design concepts of installations with the goal of increasing public understanding and acceptance of prescribed burns as an important tool for ending wildfires.

-Initial Product
+Initial Project

 While the pop-up was a unique approach, our team worried about its practicality and effectiveness.